northeastern-oasis/HS-Workshop-Intro-Web-Coding/website/README.md

 ## Tips for Getting Started

-1. Start by making your three files: "index.html, style.css, and script.js"
+1. Start by writing the HTML
-2. Start by writing the HTML
+2. **Feel free** (in fact, we encourage) you copy over contents from the files you already wrote OR the template.html file in the Github repo
-3. **Feel free** (in fact, we encourage) you copy over contents from the files you already wrote OR the template.html file in the Github repo
+3. Add styling next--again, refer back to your past stylesheets and/or copy from them
-4. Add styling next--again, refer back to your past stylesheets and/or copy from them
+4. If you're making it interactive, add JS last.
-5. If you're making it interactive, add JS last.
+5. **Ask questions** if you have any
-6. **Ask questions** if you have any
+6. Refer to documentation and guides, especially those on [https://www.w3schools.com/](https://www.w3schools.com/)